sjoshi804/reaction-time-experiment-reactjs/README.md

 New experiments can be added by extending the Experiment class found in src/experiments/experiment.tsx and overriding the showStimulus, stimulus and getExperimentTitle methods.

 ## Sources of Error

 - Delay in processing / rendering of react ui elements
 - Frame rate leads to delay

 This makes our recorded reaction times slower than their actual values (perhaps approximately ~100-150ms - by comparing to average human reaction time)

+## Data Processing Tips

+- Data is in csv format, but all values are string types
+- Should be typecast to int / float / string as and when appropriate
+- For sizes, it would be good to convert both values to either pixels or % displacement from screen boundary (can be done by getting width / height of screen in pixels and appropriately converting)